sebrowne/Trilinos/cmake/std/atdm/README.md

 order to drive jobs and submit to CDash.

-### SEMS rhel6 environment
+### SEMS RHEL6 Environment

-Once logged on to a rhel6 machine with the sems NFS env, one can directly configure, build, and run tests.
+Once logged on to a SNL COE RHEL6 machine with the sems NFS env, one can directly configure, build, and run tests using the `sems-rhel6` env.
 For example, to configure, build and run the tests for `MueLu` one would clone Trilinos on the `develop` branch and then do the following:

 ```